Alfresco/docs-alfresco/search-enterprise/latest/install/jar.md

 ### Configuring the Search Enterprise subsystem in Alfresco Repository

-You must activate and configure the Search Services subsystem in Content Services by using either the `TOMCAT_HOME>/shared/classes/alfresco-global.properties` file or the [Repository Admin Web Console](https://docs.alfresco.com/content-services/latest/admin/admin-console/).
+The activation and configuration of the Search Services subsystem can be done by using either the `TOMCAT_HOME>/shared/classes/alfresco-global.properties` file or the [Repository Admin Web Console](https://docs.alfresco.com/content-services/latest/admin/admin-console/).

-Add the following lines to the configuration file `alfresco-global.properties` to enable the Elasticsearch Search subsystem.
+Add the following lines to the configuration file `alfresco-global.properties` to enable Elasticsearch Search subsystem.

 ```bash
 # Set the Elasticsearch subsystem